-WU: 15 - 20 Minutes working Endurance (Power Z2, HR Z2, RPE 2-3) with 4 x 1-minute Fast Pedals to wake up your legs.
+WU: 15 minutes working into Endurance (Power Z2, HR Z2, RPE 2-3) with 4 x 1-minute fast pedals to wake up legs.

-CD: 15 minutes at Active Recovery (Power Z1, HR Z1, RPE <2).
+CD: 15 minutes of easy spinning in your Active Recovery (Power Z1, HR Z1, RPE <2).

 Immediately following the bike workout, run at a steady pace for the prescribed time.
 This should be done on grass and in cyclo-cross shoes or sneakers.

-WU: 10-15 minutes working into Endurance (Power Z2, HR Z2, RPE 2-3).
-Then complete 3 x 1-minute fast pedals, with 1-minute rests between, to open up your legs.
+WU: 15 minutes working into your Endurance (Power Z2, HR Z2, RPE 2-3).
+Then complete 3 sets of 1-minute fast pedals with 1-minute rests between to open up legs.

-MS2: Complete 3 x 2-minute VO2Max Intervals (Power Z5, HR Z5, RPE 6-7) with 3 minutes of rest between each effort at Endurance (Power Z2, HR Z2, RPE 2-3).
+MS2: Complete 3 x 2 minutes at VO2Max (Power Z5, HR Z5, RPE 6-7) with 3 minutes rest in between each at Endurance (Power Z2, HR Z2, RPE 2-3).

-CD: 5-15 minutes of easy pedaling at Active Recovery (Power Z1, HR Z1, RPE <2).
+CD: 10 minutes of easy pedaling in Active Recovery (Power Z1, HR Z1, RPE <2)

 Cross sprints!
 Find a steep grass-covered hill of 20-30 meters, hopefully part of your local training course.
 Immediately following the main-sets of your bicycle workout, complete 5 sprint intervals uphill, carrying your bike.
 Practice getting the knees high and maintaining good balance with the bike.

-CD: 10 Minutes of easy spinning at Active Recovery (Power Z1, HR Z1, RPE <2) .
+CD: 10 minutes of easy pedaling at ACTIVE RECOVERY (Power Z1, HR Z1, RPE <2) .